There's a scene in the movie

 Everybody has to grow up somewhere and for me that was Cherry Hill, New Jersey.

 When I was in 4th grade I sat next to a kid named Eric Goldberg.
 Eric could draw like a man possessed.
 At that time, his claim to fame was decorating our book covers with Disney characters and drawing animated "flip" books.
-Eric went on to be a huge animator at Disney (like he worked on Fantasia) .
-I could draw as a kid (sort of) and my feeble attempts to mimic Eric's flip books were my first steps towards a career in motion pictures.
+Eric went on to be a huge animator at Disney...famous (google him) .
+I could draw as a kid (sort of) and my feeble attempts to mimic Eric's flip books were my first creative steps towards a career in motion pictures.

 For as long as I can remember I have been a storyteller who thinks in pictures.